 Possible causes of kidney pain include:

-- Bleeding in your kidney (hemorrhage)
+- Bleeding in the kidney (hemorrhage)

 - Blood clots in kidney veins (renal vein thrombosis)

-- Kidney cancer or kidney tumor
+- Kidney cancer or a kidney tumor

 - Kidney infection (pyelonephritis)